Death Angels (A Quiet Place): Films

 Set several years after the arrival of the Death Angels to Earth, the franchise's first film establishes the creatures as the primary antagonists.
 They have killed most humans and destroyed almost all governments, leaving the planet's remaining inhabitants in a silent, post-apocalyptic survival situation.
 The film establishes that they hunt by sound, and that all remaining humans keep quiet to survive.
 Owing to the Death Angels' powerful hearing, humans can only speak safely in loud environments, such as near waterfalls that drown out their voices.
 Additionally, the Death Angels can be incapacitated and even killed by shrill noises, which send them into spasms that expose the weak flesh underneath their armor.
 They are unable to swim so they easily drown in deep water thus the reason for humanity's survival on islands.
 They are able to hear human heartbeats in some circumstances, but in most cases the sound is drowned out by environmental ambient noise.

 The aliens do not eat humans due to their incompatible biology, and several old human corpses are seen throughout the film.
 Instead, the creatures instinctively hunt and silence any loud noise.

 The second film establishes that human survivors have established colonies on islands because the aliens cannot swim.
 In this film, survivors use sonic frequencies to combat them.

 Serving as a prequel to the previous two films, A Quiet Place: Day One depicts the arrival of the Death Angels on Earth.
 They are revealed to be led by a larger, more muscular Death Angel variant, and are shown to farm and feed on an alien fungus that arrived with them on Earth.
 Director Michael Sarnoski said that the reason they kill humans at all is to use the corpses to grow their crops.

 Other media

-The Death Angels appear as the enemies in the 2024 video game A Quiet Place: The Road Ahead, set between Day One and the first film.
+The Death Angels appear as the villains in the 2024 video game A Quiet Place: The Road Ahead, set between Day One and the first film.
 The game makes use of their enhanced hearing abilities through a microphone, allowing the creatures to hear noises made by the player in the real world.